Aghyad85/DotNetisolatedmissinglogs/README.md

 ![2024-03-06_12h27_47](https://github.com/Aghyad85/DotNetisolatedmissinglogs/assets/54501053/a1497815-86e3-456f-bc5a-cd4515057122)

-# Show LogDebug & LogTrace logs
+# How to show LogDebug & LogTrace logs
 To show LogInformation logs you need to change Program.cs as the following then publish to the portal .